 In 1997, the Frankfurt organisers decided to export the Christmas market concept abroad.

 Birmingham hosted a Frankfurt Christmas Market for one season.
 The Frankfurt Christmas Market and Craft Market had 24 stalls.
-Due to the popular success of the Christmas market, the collaboration between the two cities continued from year to year.
+Due to the widespread success of the Christmas market, the collaboration between the two cities continued from year to year.
 In the 2010s, the Birmingham Christmas Market welcomed more than 5.5 million visitors and featured more than 100 stalls.
 This success makes the event one of the most visited Christmas markets outside Germany and Austria.

 But the Frankfurt organisers did not stop there.
 In fact, the success of Birmingham gave them the idea of duplicating the concept in other major British cities: Edinburgh (2000), Leeds (2002) and Manchester.